 Note.
 CI = confidence interval; CRS = cardiometabolic risk score; ICC = intracluster correlation coefficients; IT = information technology industry.
 Intervention effects on estimated 10-y CRS by industry were calculated using multilevel models, controlling for number of employees in cluster for long-term care and controlling for whether cluster was assigned rather than randomized, number of employees in cluster, the function (core or support) used for randomization, and whether the merger had been announced at the time of the study for IT.
 Moderation analyses include additional 3-way interactions between time, intervention, and baseline CRS.
 The sample size was 1946 (973 per time point) for long-term care and 1110 (555 per time point) for IT.
 Negative values indicate a decrease in CRS.
-Lastly, ICCs of participants in workgroups were estimated for all 4 models and are reported here (overall: long-term care ICC = 0.016, IT ICC < 0.001).
+Lastly, ICCs of participants in workgroups were estimated for all 4 models and are reported here (overall: longterm care ICC = 0.016, IT ICC = 0.064; moderation analysis: long-term care ICC = 0.009, IT ICC < 0.001).

 baseline CRS (e.g., younger workers), there may have been floor effects, indicating that it would be very challenging to further reduce the CRS.
-The strong effect of age on the increase in the 10-year hard cardiovascular disease event is well established.^{14,32} Thus, the results indicate that the workplace intervention reduced increases in CRS in more vulnerable workers.
+The strong effect of age on the increase in the 10-year hard cardiovascular disease event is well established.
+14,32 Thus, the results indicate that the workplace intervention reduced increases in CRS in more vulnerable workers.